decatur/emlay/README.md

 See [online demo](https://decatur.github.io/emlay) for both documentation and demonstration.

 Input to emlay is a graph composed of nodes and links (edges).
 Nodes can be embedded in parent nodes.
 Currently only the position can be edited.
-Insertion or delition of nodes or links is not supported.
+Insertion or deletion of nodes or links is not supported.

 ## Dependencies
 emlay uses only d3v4.js and no other third-party software.